nicklockwood/layout/README.md

 These overrides add "myProperty" to the list of known expressions for that view, and provide static setter and getter methods for the property.

-**Note:** the setter uses `setValue(_:forExpression:)` but the getter uses `value(_:forSymbol:)`.
+**Note:** The setter uses `setValue(_:forExpression:)` but the getter uses `value(_:forSymbol:)`.
 That's because not every symbol that can be read inside an expression can be set using an expression - for example, you might have read-only properties such as `safeAreaInsets` that are read-only, and therefore do not require a setter.
 Read-only properties should not be included in the `expressionTypes` dictionary.

 The `RuntimeType` class shown in the example is a type wrapper used by Layout to work around the limitations of the Swift type system.
 It can encapsulate information such as the list of possible values for a given enum, which it is not possible to determine automatically at runtime.